Health Care Assistant – Kaiāwhina Haumanu Hauora

 During the progress of my qualification, I had the support of many people.
 Like Jo Hitchner from Careerforce.
 Jo would visit my school to check in with my progress (never failing to put a smile on my face).
 I also had huge support from the VP team at Spotswood College; Ra Cottom, who would help organise my booklets and folders (that I would lose and misplace a lot-sorry!) and Scott/y Manson, who dedicated his time and energy to sit and work through the booklets with me.
 His unique teaching skills made the booklets fun and fast to complete.Because of their contribution which I will forever be grateful for, I felt that not only did I owe it to myself, but to them also.

-I plan to go to university in 2023 to study sports and exercise science, which is a three-year course.
+I plan to go to university in future to study sports and exercise science, which is a three-year course.
 Once I have obtained that qualification, I will be getting my secondary degree in teaching.
 These degrees can get me back into a high school environment where I will be working as a Physical education teacher.
 Although I stopped participating in PE in the later years of high school, I still have always been passionate about keeping active and fit.
 This is one of the main reasons why I have been motivated and still am to take the steps necessary to making that a reality.